Rhinoplasty Revision: Fixing a Bad “Nose Job”

 In general, a first time or “primary” rhinoplasty is extremely routine and exceedingly safe – and serious complications are quite rare and can be treated effectively.

-However, a secondary or revision rhinoplasty is always associated with increased risks, because the nasal tissues have previously been affected by prior surgery.
+However, a secondary or revision rhinoplasty is always associated with higher risks, because the nasal tissues have previously been affected by prior surgery.
 In addition to pre-existing inflammation from prior surgery, there is typically also increased subcutaneous scarring, diminished blood supply and reduced skin elasticity.
 And, in the case of excisional rhinoplasty there may also be damaged or missing cartilage and other skeletal elements.

 Board Certified Revision Rhinoplasty Surgeon

+As with anything else, it is always easier to do something right the first time, rather than try to fix something that was done poorly and improperly.
 In some cases, an existing nose job’s deformities are so severe as to require multiple surgeries to normalize the nose.
 In other cases a misshapen nose cannot always be completely reconstructed into a “perfect nose” – but substantial improvement is almost always an option in the hands of a skilled, Board Certified plastic surgeon like Dr. Ali.

-Birmingham’s Best Nose Job Surgeon
+Birmingham’s Best Revision Nose Job Surgeon

-If you are suffering from an unsuccessful or “botched” nose job, call Birmingham Board Certified Plastic surgeon Dr. Ali for a free evaluation and consultation.
+If you are suffering from an unsuccessful or “botched” nose job, call Birmingham Board Certified Plastic surgeon Dr. Ali for a evaluation and consultation.
 He will help you set realistic expectations, and explain your surgical options for correcting your previous nose job – ensuring that you achieve the best possible rhinoplasty results in your situation.